ibm-cloud-docs/virtual-servers/vsi_dedicated.md

 {:new_window: target="_blank"}
 {:pre: .pre}
 {:note: .note}
+{:row-headers: .row-headers}
 {:table: .aria-labeledby="caption"}

 # About dedicated virtual servers
 {: #dedicated-virtual-servers}

 The {{site.data.keyword.Bluemix}} infrastructure dedicated host offering is a virtualized, single-tenant, dedicated server.
 It provides you with maximum control over workload placement and flexible post-provisioning options.
-You can decide which pre-determined {{site.data.keyword.cloud}} data center your virtual servers are placed in and can be assured capacity by allocating your host(s) directly to your account.
+You can decide which pre-determined {{site.data.keyword.cloud_notm}} data center your virtual servers are placed in and can be assured capacity by allocating your host(s) directly to your account.
 {:shortdesc}

 The offering includes the following features: